-The Rural Workforce Housing Fund (WHF) provides matching grants to non-profit development organizations to reduce the cost of workforce housing in Nebraska’s rural communities.
+The Rural Workforce Housing Fund (RWHF) provides matching grants to non-profit development organizations administering workforce housing investment funds through a competitive process.
+The funds are invested in eligible projects to increase supply and reduce the cost of workforce housing in Nebraska’s rural communities.

 Workforce housing is housing that meets the needs of working families and is attractive to new residents locating in a rural community.